Tips for Transporting Your Car During a Move

 You should also ask each transport company if they're insured and call your insurance agent to see if your auto insurance covers your car while it's being transported by a third party.
 Remember, the Department of Transportation states that auto transport brokers (someone who arranges the transportation service for you) and car carrier companies are required to be registered with the Federal Motor Carrier Safety Administration.

 When you've hired a vehicle transport company and are ready for the move, Angie's List recommends taking the following precautions:

 - Inspect your car before it's loaded onto the carrier and document any imperfections (such as dents or scratches).
 It may be a good idea to take photos as well.

 - Remove all personal belongings from the vehicle.

 - Confirm if the carrier needs your car's alarm deactivated or a certain amount of gas in the tank.

-Whether you decide to tow your vehicle or hire a company to ship your car, doing some research can help you be better prepared when moving day arrives.
-Choose the option that you’re confident in so you can get on the road to enjoy your new adventure.
+Doing some research can help you be better prepared when moving day arrives, so you can get on the road to enjoy your new adventure.